fredericksalazar/WallpaperDownloader/README.md

 This is the Wiki related to Wallpaper Downloader Project.
 It gathers all the important information attached to this software project.

 ## Quick summary ##
-This is a JAVA software project developed for downloading wallpapers from different sources.
-It is a crossed-platform standalone application.
+This is a JAVA software project developed for downloading, managing and changing your favorite wallpapers from different sources in Internet via GUI.
+It is a crossed-platform standalone application: it runs in Linux (GNOME Shell, KDE Plasma 5.8 (and higher), Unity, XFCE, Cinnamon, Pantheon and Budgie DE supported), Microsoft Windows (7,8 and 10) and macOS.

 ## Current Version ##
-2.9
+3.0

 ## Installation ##
 You can install wallpaperdownloader using different ways.